dsarov/ARDaP/README.md

 `nextflow clone dsarov/ardap install_dir/`

 Or navigate to the conda install path of ARDaP and change the `nextflow.config` in that location.

-### Long version for those unfamiliar with environments or who just want all the steps for recommended installation

-1) Make sure you have the conda package manager installed (e.g. Anaconda, miniconda).
-You can check this by testing if you can find the `conda` command (`which conda`).
-If you  have conda installed,  it's a good idea to update conda so you have the latest version: `conda update conda`.
-If you don't have this software installed,  go to [the miniconda install page](https://docs.conda.io/en/latest/miniconda.html) and follow the instructions for your OS.
-After conda install, make sure your install is up-to-date: `conda update conda`.

-2) Create a new environment with conda called "ardap" and install the ARDaP software with `conda create --name ardap -c dsarov -c bioconda -c conda-forge ardap`.
-Follow the instructions and the software should fully install with all dependencies.

-3) Activate the ARDaP environment that was installed by conda: `conda activate ardap`

-4) To run ARDaP: `nextflow run dsarov/ardap`

-5) If you're running ARDaP on a HPC/submission system (e.g. PBS), the `screen` command will allow you to detach the terminal while the pipeline is still running in the background

 ## Usage